MrGallo/Python-Exercise-Management/exercises/codingbat/list-1/rotate-left-3.md

-Given an list of ints length 3, return an list with the elements "rotated left" so {1, 2, 3} yields {2, 3, 1}.
+Given a list of ints length 3, return a list with the elements "rotated left" so {1, 2, 3} yields {2, 3, 1}.

 ```
 rotate_left_3([1, 2, 3]) -> [2, 3, 1]